-Mayali Mulil Festival – An insight into Aboriginal life (Kakadu, 7-9 September)
+Mayali Mulil Festival – An insight into Aboriginal life (Kakadu, dates to be announced)

 Situated on Murumburr Umbukarla Country and hosted by Kakadu Billabong Safari Camp, Mayali Mulil Festival enables you to connect with Aboriginal culture over a three-day celebration of tradition with song and dance.
 Mayali Mulil Festival works to support and promote local and regional Aboriginal enterprises, and there are more than 10 cultural activities and workshops in the calendar, including bushwalks and talks and spear-throwing competitions.
 With a host of food and drink stalls, plus camping and safari-style accommodation, this is one deep dive into Aboriginal culture you don’t want to miss.